King-141319/King-141319/README.md

 - Waking up earlier to make good use of the day
 - Coding at least 3 hours a day
-- Exercising  days a week
+- Exercising 2 days a week
-- Improving my CV with some education apart from university
+- A medium leetcode a week